isomerpages/moe-crescentgirlssch/_cca/Uniformed Groups/Red Cross Youth.md

 <p>Red Cross Youth is one of the three Uniformed Groups in Crescent Girls’
 School.
 As a Uniformed Group, we instill the values of self-discipline, order and teamwork in our cadets.
-Contrary to popular belief that Red Cross Youth only teaches First Aid, we also expose our cadets to activities and lessons such as Disaster Management, Foot-Drill and Red Cross Knowledge Our cadets are also exposed to various activities at Red Cross Headquarters and competitions such as Annual Red Cross Flag Day &amp; National First Aid Competition.</p>
+Contrary to popular belief that Red Cross Youth only teach First Aid, we also expose our cadets to activities and lessons such as Disaster Management, Foot-Drill and Red Cross Knowledge Our cadets are also exposed to various activities at Red Cross Headquarters such as National First Aid Championship and Gold Modular workshop</p>
-<p>Red Cross is a humanitarian organization.
-Thus, as a Co-Curricular Activity,
+<p>The Red Cross Youth is a humanitarian-based Co-Curricular Activity (CCA)
-we are often involved in community involvement programs, such as&nbsp;
+that nurtures values such as compassion, service, and resilience.
+In line with the spirit of the Red Cross, our unit is actively involved in a community involvement programme through visits to the Red Cross Home for the Disabled.
-Red Cross Flag Day and Home visits.
-During home visits, we interact with residents and as well as get hands-on doing area cleaning for the home.</p>
+During these visits, our cadets engage meaningfully with the residents through conversations and simple activities, while also contributing to the upkeep of the home through area cleaning tasks.
+In addition, our members take part in a CCA mentoring initiative with students from Blangah Rise Primary School, further developing their leadership and interpersonal skills.</p>
 <p>Our cadets are also exposed to real-life situations and are made to put
 their skills learned in Red Cross to use.
-They are deployed for First Aid duty during school events such as Sports Day and Cross Country.
+They are deployed for First Aid duty during school events such as Sports Carnival and Cross Country.
 A more frequent duty would be during our weekly FITT runs.
 Our cadets will be stationed along the FITT run routes so as to ensure that the injured students will be tended to as soon as possible.</p>
-<p>The motto of Red Cross Youth is <strong><em>"The motto of Red Cross Youth is “Humanity in Our Hands”</em></strong>.
+<p>The motto of Red Cross Youth is&nbsp;<strong><em>“Humanity in Our Hands”</em></strong>.
 Our main objective is to help one another as well as the community.
 As cadets, we work together as a team.
 Everyone plays a vital part in the work that we do.
 We cannot afford to be complacent, as we are taught to